ronnieholm/FSharp-onion-architecture-sample/README.md

 The Scrum domain is chosen because it offers sufficient complexity and everyone is familiar with it, though most aspects of the application is illustrated with stories and tasks only.

-With only stories and tasks, clean architecture requires significant support code.
-With more aggregates, discriminated unions in the domain, and integrations with external services, the value of the support code becomes more apparent.
+With only stories and tasks, clean architecture may seem to require significant support code.
+With more aggregates, discriminated unions in the domain, and integrations with external services, the support code starts paying off.

+That said, not every project requires an implementation of every domain driven design concept.
+The architecture should be scaled up or down based on actual business needs.

 ## Building and testing